oxonium0215/pure-base46/README.md

 ## NvChad theme plugin

-- This plugin's a whole re-write of Norcalli's plugin.
-- It should be used along with [NvChad](https://github.com/NvChad/NvChad) for best experience.
-- Non NvChad users can have the nvconfig module on the path
+- NvChad theme plugin for non-NvChad users

 ## Supported Integrations
+For integrations, you need to set the appropriate highlight groups defined in the files in lua/base46/integrations in your plugin config.

 - Bufferline.nvim
 - Cmp.nvim